-(1) For the years ended December 31, 2016, 2015 and 2014, direct costs incurred are included in (i) general and administrative expenses of \$486 thousand, \$431 thousand and \$478 thousand, respectively and (ii) interest expense of \$362 thousand, \$1.0 million and \$278 thousand, respectively, within the consolidated statements of operations.
+- (2) For the year ended December 31, 2016, direct costs incurred are included within (i) general and administrative expenses of \$486 thousand and (ii) interest expense of \$362 thousand in the Company's consolidated statements of operations. - (3) For the year ended December 31, 2015, direct costs incurred are included within (i) general and administrative expenses of \$431 thousand and (ii) interest expense of \$1.0 million in the Company's consolidated statements of operations.